 Northwestern College recognizes the value of certain educational and co-curricular activities that take place outside the context of the regular classroom.
 These events include field trips designed for particular courses; concerts, theatre productions and other programs of performing groups; intercollegiate athletic events; and attendance at outstanding lectures and conferences both on and off campus.
-Appropriate field trips or co-curricular activities shall be planned and scheduled prior to the semester during which they will take place.
-Such an activity must be approved by the Vice President for Academic Affairs.
+Such an activity must be approved by the Vice President of Academic Affairs.
 Activities of this type shall be planned to minimize interference with each participating student's class schedule.